Audi A3: Third generation (Typ 8V; 2012)

 The vehicle was unveiled at the 2012 Geneva Motor Show and went on sale in Europe in September 2012.

 First vehicle using the flexible modular Volkswagen Group MQB platform, the third generation is available as a three-door hatchback, a five-door "Sportback", a four-door saloon to directly rival the Mercedes-Benz CLA-Class, and a two-door Cabriolet.

-The front suspension is a MacPherson strut set-up while the rear utilizes torsion bar suspension (models with less than 150 PS) or multi-link rear suspension (models with 150 PS or more).
+The front suspension is a MacPherson strut set-up while the rear utilises torsion bar suspension (models with less than 150 PS) or multi-link rear suspension (models with 150 PS or more).